 Dragon Moray Eel Facts

-- First of all, the amazing Dragon Moray Eel stands out for its incredibly colored body.
-In fact, this breathtaking animal remains one of the most colorful of all known species of eel.
+- The amazing Dragon Moray Eel stands out from the crowd of its many related creatures for its incredibly colored body.
+In fact, this visually breathtaking animal quite easily remains one of the most colorful of all known species of eel.

-- Many also consider one of the unique bodily features of the species to be a fascinating evolutionary development.
+- Many people, including researchers, also consider one of the unique bodily features of the species to be a fascinating evolutionary development.
 This distinctive feature resembles a pair of horns of dragons of lore, hence the common name.

-- The species also possesses a voracious appetite and tends to be extremely aggressive.
-Due to this combination, individuals will feed on virtually any creature that will fit in its mouth.
+- The species also possesses an extremely voracious appetite and tends to be highly aggressive in overall nature.
+Due to this combination of factors, individuals of this impressive species will feed on virtually any creature that will fit in its mouth.

-- Finally, this animal has the astounding ability to spontaneously change its gender.
+- This amazing animal also has the astounding ability to spontaneously change its gender, to the great surprise of many.
 This occurs as a result of the lack of sufficient numbers of the opposite sex.
 Some hermaphrodites have even been found.

 Dragon Moray Eel Physical Description

-Firstly, scientists classify the Dragon Moray Eel as a medium-sized species of eel.
+Currently, scientists classify the beautiful Dragon Moray Eel as a medium-sized species of eel.
 This occurs because individuals attain an average length of just over 3 ft (1 m).
 In addition, the bodies develop as highly elongated, the same as other eels.

-Furthermore, each individual possesses a pair of highly elongated tubular nostrils on its head.
-It is these that many think resemble dragon horns.
-Finally, the over-sized mouth contains numerous razor-sharp teeth.
+Each individual of the Dragon Moray Eel also possesses a pair of highly elongated tubular nostrils on its head.
+It is these that many think resemble dragon horns, thus leading to the common name.
+The over-sized mouth also contains numerous razor-sharp teeth.

 - Kingdom: Animalia